Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 - I had received the data from Dillan and Zach in the form of zip file as `SAyr3BF001.zip`.
 I take those kind of files and then apply the following steps:

 ## Step 1
 Unzip the downloaded zip file in the form, for example,`SAyr3BF001.zip`.
-See the file `unzip_all_subjects.sh`
+See the file `unzip_all_subjects.sh`.
+Download a sample zip file from [here](https://upenn.box.com/s/zbw8m7ttsscuq664ee512z33cre9eitd) to work through this tutorial.

 ## Step 2
 Now you will see a lot of folders within the extracted folder.
 And most of these folders have a lot of dicom files.
 We will try tp find the correct folder which hhas the `T1w` image.
 Use this `convert_to_nifti.sh` script which will find the folder which has the `T1w` image and will then convert the `dicom` series into a usuable `nifti` file.